-(iii) Preparation for the establishment of the Company's own salesforce the Company began preparing to establish its own sales organization for the domestic sales of TREAKISYM® in October 2018 and completed the process in FY 2020.
+(iii) Preparation for the establishment of the Company's own salesforce

+With the business partnership agreement with its sales agent, Eisai, set to expire in December 2020, the Company began preparing to establish its own sales organization for the domestic sales of TREAKISYM® in October 2018 and completed the process in FY 2020.
 Following the expiration of its business partnership agreement with Eisai, the Company transitioned the sale of TREAKISYM® to its own sales system in December 2020.